Account

 Security Questions

 Security questions offer several questions only the user would know.
 These can also be set when logging in for the first time or when the system asks them to set a new password.
+They will be used to verify the user’s identity when resetting a password.

 Note